 1> perform RRC reconfiguration procedure as specified in 5.3.5;

+1> set the content of RRCReconfigurationComplete message as follows:

+2> if the UE has radio link failure or handover failure information available in VarRLF-Report-TLE-5GC and if the RPLMN is included in plmn-IdentityList stored in VarRLF-ReportNR:

+3> include rlf-InfoAvailableNR;

+2> if the UE has radio link failure or handover failure information available in VarRLF-Report-LTE-5GC and if the RPLMN is included in plmn-IdentityList stored in VarRLF-Report-LTE-5GC:

+3> include rlf-InfoAvailableLTE5GC;

 NOTE: If the UE is connected to 5GC of the source E-UTRA cell, the delta configuration for PDCP and SDAP can be used for intra-system inter-RAT handover.
 For other cases, source RAT configuration is not considered when the UE applies the reconfiguration message of target RAT.